 Public Art & Works

-He is emerging as a multi- disciplinary artist who is bridging the gaps between creative music and visual art.
+He is emerging as a multi- disciplinary artist who is bridging the gaps between creative music and public art.
 Creative place- making is an especially poignant place of interest, as he is currently researching the creation of functional spaces to encourage creativity.
 Co- creating and curating with a community mindset dominates his work, while he also addresses living in and wrestling with the current American political climate.

 Jake also co- curates a contemporary concert series with Sam Gellerstein, entitled 'Undone.'
 The mission of the 'Undone' series is to highlight works and performers who are underrepresented in the Philadelphia music community.
 The 'Undone' series is currently partnered with Ryan Fitzgerald of Boku Art Gallery, in order to increase the accessibility of contemporary music in the city.